Does Forgiveness Stop the Cycle of Guilt

 Are you ready? – I AM

 Isn’t it time to let go, and let forgiveness and real love overcome and become your constant attitude?
 Is this is not the miracle we are looking for?
-Are you finally ready to accept this gift of forgiveness, and the guilt free Life that was offered to us all, over 2000 years ago?
+Are you finally ready to accept this gift of forgiveness, and a guilt free Life offered to us all over 2000 years ago?